zzzprojects/docs/sqlbulkcopy-tutorial.net/pages/troubleshooting/columnmapping-does-not-match.md

+---
+Name: The given ColumnMapping does not match up with any column in the source or destination
+---

 # SqlBulkCopy - The given ColumnMapping does not match up with any column in the source or destination.

 ## Problem